List of former state routes in Georgia (1–199): State Route 69

-State Route 69 (SR 69) was a very short state highway located entirely in Towns County in the extreme northern part of the state.
+State Route 69 (SR 69) was a very short state highway located entirely within northern Towns County in the extreme northern part of the state.
 The highway traveled from US 76/SR 2 north to the North Carolina state line, where it became North Carolina Highway 69 (NC 69).
 SR 69 followed the roadway currently designated as the concurrency of SR 17/SR 515.
 It was formed in 1930, and was redesignated as part of SR 17 between 1957 and 1960.

 Between 1919 and 1921, the roadway that would eventually become SR 69 was established as an unnumbered road from SR 2 in Hiawassee to the North Carolina state line north of Hiawassee.
 By the end of 1930, this road was designated as SR 69, with a completed semi hard surface.
 A few years later, the highway's location was shifted a few miles to the west.
 Its southern terminus was still at SR 2, but began northwest of Hiawassee, as it currently travels.
 By the end of 1935, the highway had a completed hard surface.
 Twenty years later, SR 17 north of US 76/SR 2 was shifted to the west to travel concurrently with SR 69.
 Between 1957 and 1960, SR 69 was decommissioned, while SR 17 stayed on this segment of highway.